cloudera/impyla/README.md

 ### Features

-Fully supported:
+Fully implemented:

 * Lightweight, `pip`-installable package for connecting to Impala databases

 * Fully [DB API 2.0 (PEP 249)][pep249]-compliant Python client (similar to sqlite or MySQL clients)

-* Support for HiveServer2 and Beeswax; support for Kerberos
+* Runs on HiveServer2 and Beeswax; runs with Kerberos

 * Converter to [pandas][pandas] `DataFrame`, allowing easy integration into the Python data stack (including [scikit-learn][sklearn] and